 Trulieve was one of the first cannabis grow and dispensing companies allowed to take part in Florida’s medical marijuana program.
 Recently, they allowed the press to go into the facility and take a look at where cannabis will be grown and where cannabis products will be made.
 In a short time, this cannabis will be sold all over the state.

-Trulieve appears to be a company passionate about patient care more than the potential financial gain.
+Trulieve appears to be a company passionate about customer care more than the potential financial gain.
 “It brings me great joy to know that patients of Florida are going to be getting relief,” said Pernell.
 “Just from seeing what my mother-in-law went through, and how it affected her and her quality of life, and just knowing other patients throughout Florida are going to be getting the same.”
 Success stories are the payoff for Trulieve right now.

 Inside the facility, you can see cannabis wall-to-wall over a 72,000 square foot warehouse.
 There are several different rooms, some of which are for the vegetative plants, clones, flowering plants, and rooms for the harvesting and curing processes.
 Like other grow warehouses in medical states, these plants are set up individually in controlled environments so that the crop will remain perfect and untainted.

 After the harvest and cure, the cannabis will be made into the approved products for sale, since cannabis flowers will not be legal for purchase at this time.
 Trulieve will mainly be making inhalers and other forms of extracts.
-The products at this facility will then be delivered to dispensaries and patients throughout Florida.
+The products at this facility will then be delivered to dispensaries and consumers throughout Florida.

 In an interview with Florida’s News 5, Jason Pernell, the COO of Trulieve was in awe over the facility and the way it will run.